Project

 Expected results of the project:

-The implementation of the DEBSEUz project, with the support and taking into account the positive experience of European partners, will successfully solve the enormous tasks of the the Republic of Uzbekistan to ensure the affordable, reliable, sustainable and modern energy for future generations..
+The implementation of the DEBSEUz project, with the support and taking into account the positive experience of European partners, will successfully solve the enormous tasks of the Republic of Uzbekistan to ensure the affordable, reliable, sustainable and modern energy for future generations.

 At the same time, it will contribute to a significant rise in higher education to prepare engineers in the solar energy systems of the country at the European level.